-Note The appServerPort number must be the same as that specified on the JADE application server shortcut.
-If the JADE application server is on another machine, appServer= must specify the relevant DNS a.
-Enter the Target value of:
+Note The appServerPort number must be the same as that specified on the Jade application server shortcut.
+If the Jade application server is on another machine, appServer= must specify the relevant DNS name.

 Although the port number does not have to be that of the target specified in the example in this topic, it must be unique.